sharozmirza/golang-tutorial/README.md

 var age int     // age is 0
 ```

-Here's a list of the novels for the different types:
+Here's a list of the null values for different types:

 * `int`: `0`
 * `float`: `0.0`